obnam-mirror/obnam2/obnam.md

 This scenario verifies that a small amount of data in simple files in one directory can be backed up and restored, and the restored files and their metadata are identical to the original.
-This is the simplest possible, but still useful requirement for a backup system.
+This is the simplest possible useful use case for a backup system.

 ~~~scenario
 given an installed obnam